zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_pipes.rst

 Concepts
 ********

-The microkernel's pipe object type is an implementation of a traditional anonymous pipe.
+The microkernel's :dfn:`pipe` object type is an implementation of a traditional anonymous pipe.

 A pipe allows a task to send a byte stream to another task.
 The pipe can be